What Should I Budget For The Quilotoa Loop?

 All costs were recorded as of October 2019

-Food Costs On The Quilotoa Loop
+How Much Does Food Cost On The Quilotoa Loop?

 Depending on where you stay in Latacunga, you should get breakfast in your hostel before getting the bus to Sigchos.
 Next to the bus station there’s supermarket so you can stock up on some lunch/snack items before departing.